GAIA-X4PLC-AAD/ontology-management-base/ositrace/PROPERTIES.md

-# Variables of SHACL Files in this folder
+# Properties of SHACL Files in this folder

 ## Prefixes